The Charter in brief

 What is the Charter?

-The Charter is a public instrument laying down rights, but not binding.
-CEMR is aware that it is a very demanding work to realise all the objectives outlined in the Charter, that’s why, CEMR recommends signatories to implement the Charter progressively and identify priority fields for intervention.
+The Charter is a public instrument laying down rights, but it is not binding.
+CEMR is aware that it is very demanding work to reach all the objectives outlined in the Charter, that’s why, CEMR recommends signatories to implement the Charter progressively and identify priority fields for intervention.